vsivsi/meteor-file-collection/README.md

 Enough words, time for some more code...

 The block below implements a `FileCollection` on server, including support for owner-secured HTTP file upload using `Resumable.js` and HTTP download.
 It also sets up the client to provide drag and drop chunked file uploads to the collection.
 The only things missing here are UI templates and some helper functions.
-See the `sampleApp` subdirectory for a complete working version written in [CoffeeScript](http://coffeescript.org/).
+See the [meteor-file-sample-app](https://github.com/vsivsi/meteor-file-sample-app) project for a complete working version written in [CoffeeScript](http://coffeescript.org/).

 ```js
 // Create a file collection, and enable file upload and download using HTTP